HunterStarets/LinkedList/README.md

 System.out.println(list.peek());

 This will output `1`, which is the first element of the list.
 Other methods can be used in a similar fashion.

-## Contribution

-This is an academic project and contributions are not open.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.